jeripangestu/TEA/README.md

-# Auto Token Initverse Transaction Bot
+# Auto Token TEA PROKONTOL Transaction Bot

 This bot automatically performs token transactions between addresses stored in the `.env` file.
 Transactions are carried out randomly with the number of tokens specified by the user and can use a proxy for privacy.
 If no proxy is available, the bot will still run without it.